The ROWBERRY One-Name Study

 News Reports about the ROWBERRY Family Gathering The Family Gathering in April 2000 was reported in several local newspapers, the Daily Telegraph and on ABCNews (American TV).
 Click here to read all about it!

-For those of you awaiting details of the Family Gatherings held in Salt Lake City in May 2001 and in England in 2002 and 2005, I can only apologise!
-I hope to have them online very soon.
+For those of you awaiting details of the Family Gatherings held in Salt Lake City in May 2001 and in England in 2002, 2005, 2008 and 2012, I can only apologise!
+I hope to have them online one day!
 In the meanwhile details of the programmes are still available at:

 RONS - Family Gathering - 2001